On behalf of the Palm Beach County Bar Association and the Fifteenth Judicial Circuit of Florida, welcome!

 Get ahead on your continuing legal education and basic skills course requirements!
 Members of the Florida Bar have continuing legal education (or CLE) requirements.
 Additionally, new attorneys are required to complete a basic skills course requirement (or BSCR).
 CLE and BSCR requirements are posted on the Florida Bar New Attorney webpage.

 Review the local rules, administrative orders, and divisional instructions of the Fifteenth Judicial Circuit.
 Local rules are rules of practice and procedure specific to the Fifteenth Judicial Circuit.
 Administrative orders are directives concerning court affairs which are issued by the Chief Judge.
 Prepare yourself for practice in the Fifteenth Judicial Circuit and Palm Beach County by spending a few minutes reviewing the local rules, administrative orders, and divisional instructions on the court’s website.
 Direct particular attention to Series 2 of the administrative orders, which apply in every division.
 Watch a video presentation here called “Local Rules, Administrative Orders, Divisional Instructions…Help!!
 What Do They All Mean?”
-This is a large file and could take about 10-15 minutes to download.
+This is a large file and could take a few minutes to download.

 - Click here for additional new attorney training materials